-At its core Walt's story, and by extension the story of Breaking Bad, is a story of identity, a story that asks who we really are, who we're capable of becoming if the opportunity arose.
+At its core, Walt's story, and by extension the story of Breaking Bad, is a story of identity; a story that asks who we really are and who we might be capable of becoming if the opportunity arose.
 Even as Walt ascends (or descends depending on your perspective) from meek science teacher to drug kingpin, from a loving father and husband to a frequent dissolver of dead bodies, part of Walt continues to cling with increasing desperation to the idea that he's doing it all for his family, that he's an essentially good person pushed to evil extremes in the service of a greater good.
 Heisenberg wasn't the true him, it was merely a costume that the true Walt put on.
-It's not until the end, when Hank's body is buried in an unmarked grave and his son has disowned him and he's facing a chain smoking Skylar in the kitchen of her witness protection apartment, that Walt finally admits the truth.
+It's not until the end, when Hank's body is buried in an unmarked grave and his son has disowned him and he's facing a chain-smoking Skylar in the kitchen of her witness protection apartment, that Walt finally admits the truth.
 All of that destruction, the money, the power, that was for him.
-Heisenberg wasn't some completely separate character he was playing, in many ways Heisenberg was a truer expression of who he really is than the easily-intimidated Walt ever was.
+Heisenberg wasn't some completely separate character he was playing, in many ways, Heisenberg was a truer expression of who he really is than the easily-intimidated Walt ever was.

 Of course, Drake has yet to reach the extremes that Walt did, but it's early yet.
 Drake in 2015 is more like Walt in Season 3, only just beginning to realize how far he's willing to go in the pursuit of power.
 Like Walt, who at that time still delusionally believed that he could run these dual lives, that he could spend his days cooking meth and constructing plots to have rival chemists murdered while spending his nights back at home with his wife and children like nothing had changed, part of Drake still seems to think that he can be the biggest superstar of his generation, the guy courtside at NBA games, the guy who has former strippers serving as his maid, and the same sweet, pure, Aubrey Graham that lived with his mom.
 The same teenager running the streets of Toronto with his woes.

 That part of Drake is slowly fading though.
-As he continues to rack up platinum albums and sold out tours we don't hear nearly that much worry about what he's lost in the pursuit of fame as we once did.
-In many ways his climb to the top of the rap game has been as unlikely as a high school chemistry teacher's rise to the top of the drug game - they weren't supposed to be able to operate on this level, not like this - but despite the odds against them both Drake and Walt have outmanuevered their opposition at nearly every turn, becoming more and more confident in the process.
+As he continues to rack up platinum albums and sold-out tours we don't hear nearly that much worry about what he's lost in the pursuit of fame as we once did.
+In many ways his climb to the top of the rap game has been as unlikely as a high school chemistry teacher's rise to the top of the drug game—they weren't supposed to be able to operate on this level, not like this—but despite the odds against them both Drake and Walt have outmaneuvered their opposition at nearly every turn, becoming more and more confident in the process.
 These days Drake's not asking if he'll be a legend if he dies, he's proclaiming it.
 He's not feigning humility anymore, he's turning to hip-hop and declaring that he's the one who knocks.

 Only time will tell if Drake continues to follow Walter's trajectory.
 If the day ever comes when Drake admits that Aubrey is dead and buried and completely embraces being Heisendrizzy, he could become truly dangerous.
 Not in the literal sense, the idea of Drake killing anyone is still laughable...although the idea of Walt killing anyone was laughable to a lot of people, and Walt racked up a Terminator-level body count by the end.
 Can't you just see Drake with Krazy-8 locked in his basement, having panic attacks about killing him, making him bologna sandwiches to delay the inevitable?

 Who is Drake?
 Drake is J. Cole/Jesse Pinkman without the same pure heart, without the same reservations about fame and the ravages of ambition.
 Who is Drake?
-Drake is Jay Z/Gus Fring without the experience, the younger, out-of-nowhere contenter with ambitions of seizing the throne for himself.
+Drake is JAY-Z/Gus Fring without the experience, the younger, out-of-nowhere contender with ambitions of seizing the throne for himself.
 Drake is Aubrey Graham without restraint, allowed to pursue his darkest and more powerful desires.

 Aubrey Graham is Walter White, Drake is Heisenberg, together they are Heisendrizzy, and no one knows who the "real" them is anymore, not even them.